saturnlighting/literature-review/README.md

 ## Data extraction

-From the included studies, we extracted information regarding: location of study, methodology, cycling uptake and lighting measurements, mode, sign of association, and authors and year.
+From the included studies, we extracted information regarding: author(s) and year, method, measurements, trip purpose, sign of association, location of study, sample size.

 # Results